the meraki method

 Integrating these Vedantic concepts with my understanding of Human Design has been empowering.
 It's helped me see my Projector nature not just as a set of traits, but as a spiritual path.
 The Vedantic idea of being a "witness" particularly resonates with my role as a Projector: just as the witness in Vedanta observes without getting entangled, I'm designed to observe & understand deeply, offering my insights when invited.

-Moving Forward :: Integration
+Moving Forward :: personal Integration

 This experience of connecting Human Design with The Vedas has given me a rich, multifaceted understanding of my nature.
 It's shown me that being a Projector is not just a “design type”, but a unique way of Being - one that carries deep wisdom & potential for both personal growth and service to others.
 As I continue on this path, I'm filled with gratitude for these ancient teachings that so beautifully illuminate & support my Projector's journey.